bluebanquise/documentation/vocabulary.rst

 Equipment profiles
 ------------------

-In **BlueBanquise**, nodes are always part of a group starting with prefix **equipment_**.
+In **BlueBanquise**, nodes are often part of a group starting with prefix **equipment_**.
 These groups are called *equipment profiles*.

-They are used to provide to hosts of this group the **equipment_profile** parameters (this includes hosts operating system parameters, kernel parameters, partitioning, etc.), and other variables if needed like dedicated authentication parameters.
+They are used to provide to hosts of this group the **equipment_profile** parameters (vender, server model, hardware embed, hosts operating system parameters, kernel parameters, partitioning, etc.), and other variables if needed like dedicated authentication parameters.
 These variables are prefixed with **ep_**.